 Deals with the composition and function of blood, diseases related to blood disorders, the role of platelets, and coagulation.
 Manual and automated techniques of diagnostic tests for abnormalities are included.
-Lecture and lab: 4 credits.
+Lecture and lab: 4-5 credits

 Examines blood antigens, antibodies, cross-matching, hemolytic diseases, and related diagnostic tests.
 An in-depth study of blood donor services and its facets such as transfusions, component preparation, medico-legal aspects and more are included.
-Lecture and lab: 3-4 credits.
+Lecture and lab: 4-5 credits

 Encompasses the immune response, immunoglobulins, autoimmunity, complement and related tests, and diseases.
 Includes a survey and demonstration of serological diagnostic tests.
-Lecture and lab: 3 credits.
+Reviews molecular methods and their introduction into the clinical laboratory, as well as basic molecular techniques.
+Lecture and lab: 3 credits

 Examines the identification and clinical pathology of bacteria, fungi, viruses, and parasites.
 Involves techniques to isolate, stain, culture, and determine antimicrobial susceptibility.
 Stresses infection prevention and control.
 Instrumentation and quality control are included.
 Lecture and lab: 7 credits.